redyyu/wechat_subscribers/readme.txt

 =English=

+2014 August 2 Update to 1.53

+1. Fixed some php version unable to active problem.

+2014 August 2 Update to 1.52

+1. Fixed some stupid bugs.....

 2014 August 2 Update to 1.51

-1. Fix some naming problem.
+1. Fixed some naming problem.
 2. Add a crack file for “token no response” or “time out“ problem.

 2014 July 30 Update to 1.50